DejavuForensics/mELM/README.md

 Kernels are mathematical functions used as a learning method for neural networks.
 Kernel-based learning allows for a non-linear mapping of data without increasing adjustable parameters.
 But kernels can have limitations.
 A linear kernel can't solve a non-linearly separable problem, like a sine distribution.
 Whereas a sinusoidal kernel may be able to solve a problem as long as it is separable by a sine function.
 Finding an optimized kernel is a big challenge in artificial neural networks.
 The kernel helps determine the decision boundary for different classes in an application.

-We introduce mELMs.
+We introduce melmParameterss.
 They are ELMs with hidden layer kernels inspired by image processing operators.
 We call these operators morphological Erosion and Dilation.
 We claim that morphological kernels can adapt to any boundary decision.
 Mathematical morphology studies the shapes of objects in images using mathematical theory.
 It looks at how sets intersect and join together.
 Morphological operations detect the shapes of objects in images.
 The decision frontier of a neural network can be seen as an n-dimensional image.
 In this case, n represents the number of extracted features.
 The decision frontier of a neural network can be seen as an _n_-dimensional image.
-In this case, _n_ represents the number of extracted features. mELMs can naturally identify and represent the n-dimensional areas associated with various classes.
+In this case, _n_ represents the number of extracted features. melmParameterss can naturally identify and represent the n-dimensional areas associated with various classes.

 Mathematical Morphology is a theory used in digital image processing to process nonlinearly.
 Various applications like object detection, segmentation, and feature extraction use Mathematical Morphology.
 Morphology is based on shape transformations that preserve the inclusion relationships of objects.
 There are two fundamental morphological operations: Erosion and Dilation.
 Mathematical Morphology is a constructive theory.
 It builds operations on Erosions and Dilations.

 Fig. 1 (b) and Fig. (c) show the result of the Erosion and Dilation operation on the same original image: Fig. 1 (a).
 In the eroded image, the target object is "withered".
 In the dilated image, the target object is dilated, as the name suggests.
 The Dilation kernel expands the region connected to the target class.
-An analogy is drawn between image processing operations and authorial mELM networks.
+An analogy is drawn between image processing operations and authorial melmParameters networks.
 The Dilation kernel expands the region attached to the target class (e.g. malware).
 In turn, the Erosion kernel expands the region belonging to the counter-class (e.g. benign).

 One major difficulty in artificial neural networks is finding the best kernel for a specific task.
 ELM neural networks can solve a linearly separable problem using a Linear kernel, as seen in (Fig.).
 2 (a).
 The Sigmoid, RBF, and Sinusoid kernels can solve problems that can be separated by Sigmoid, Radial, and Sinusoidal functions, as shown in Fig. 2 (b), Fig. 2 (c) and Fig. 2 (d), respectively.